3 rings of acorn squash on blue plate

 How to Cook Acorn Squash

-After brushing with the orange juice and and adding seasonings, I baked the slices for about an hour at 350 degrees F. There is no need to add butter or oil.
+After brushing with the orange juice and adding seasonings, I baked the slices for about an hour at 350 degrees F. There is no need to add butter or oil.
 With this recipe, you will enjoy its natural flavor.

 Nutrition